 - Receive state-of-the-art design and construction manuals for all types of deep foundations systems.

-This seminar presents modern techniques for the design, installation, and verification of Deep Foundations.
-Throughout the last two decades major changes; for example, LRFD and computer software, have occurred in the deep foundations industry.
+This seminar addresses modern techniques for the design, installation, and verification of deep foundations.
+Throughout the last two decades, major changes; for example, LRFD and computer software, have occurred and are in routine practice in the deep foundations industry.
 New improved methods have been mainstreamed into practice for the design and installation of all types of deep foundations.
 Upon completion of this seminar, you will be able to:

-- Understand the minimum recommendations for site investigations, laboratory and in-situ test methods and property selection guidance for deep foundations design and construction.
+- Explain the minimum recommendations for site investigations, laboratory and insitu test methods, and property selection guidance for deep foundations design and construction.

 - Select the appropriate deep foundation systems and assess the appropriate foundation element installation equipment and construction procedure.